mrezabayat/iamsorush/content/posts/concepts-cpp/index.md

 ## Introduction

-A *C++ 20* concept is a named predicate that constrains templates.
+A *C++ 20* concept is a named predicate (true/false expression) that constrains templates.
 It improves the readability of code and facilitates finding bugs.
-Concepts can also be used for function overloading.
+Concepts can also be used for function overloading and template specialization.

+## Prerequisites

+This post assumes you are familiar with [templates](https://iamsorush.com/posts/all-about-template/) and [auto keyword](https://iamsorush.com/posts/auto-cpp/).

 ## Why Concepts?